webmasterbot/webm/SECURITY.md

 ## Supported Versions

-As Dragonkind is only on Version 1.0.0, there is currently no straightforward way to report security vulnerablilities.
+There is no straightfoward way to report vulnerabilities.
+See Reporting a Vulnerability below.

 | Supported versions | Supported? |
 | ------------------ | ---------- |